 Tammy Wendt of Palos Heights, Patlak’s Democratic challenger, declined Property Tax Solutions’ request for an interview.
-With less than a month before the election, it appears Wendt trails, with The Chicago Sun-Times, The Chicago Tribune, and The Chicago Daily Herald all backing Patlak on their opinion pages.
+With less than a month before the election, The Chicago Sun-Times, The Chicago Tribune, and The Chicago Daily Herald have all backed Patlak on their opinion pages.

-Wendt has advanced the position that her law license trumps Patlak’s background in financial analysis and nearly 18 years’ experience on the Board of Review, but her argument seems to boil down to nomenclature—namely, that the Board is a "quasi-judicial" body, therefore wouldn't it be better to have a lawyer there?
-(Patlak has three lawyers on his staff.)
+Wendt believes her status as a laywer is essential to the role, while Patlak’s has a background financial analysis and nearly 18 years’ experience on the Board of Review.
+In other interviews, she said the Board is a "quasi-judicial" body, therefore wouldn't it be better to have a lawyer there?
+As a point of fact, Patlak does have three lawyers on his staff.

-Whatever one’s view on the proportional split, the fact is, Cook County homeowners presently carry 64 percent of the county's total property tax burden, and, 30 years ago, the residential burden stood at 52 percent.
-Meanwhile, the International Association of Assessing Officers recently reported that county’s average commercial property valuation added up to just 52 percent of its sales value in 2018.
-This is the “change” issue Kaegi was elected on.
+Whatever one’s view on the proportional split, Cook County homeowners presently carry 64 percent of the county's total property tax burden.
+Thirty years ago, the residential burden stood at 52 percent.
+Meanwhile, in 2018, the International Association of Assessing Officers recently reported that Cook County's average commercial property valuation represented just 52 percent of its sales value.
+Kaegi pointed to this study as affirmation of his general thesis.

 Wendt has also repeatedly pilloried Patlak for not issuing a statement, or promise, of Covid-19 relief this year.
-It is our view that to advertise relief before seeing any evidence would be antithetical to the Board of Review’s purpose, and an improper step for any of the sitting members to take.
+Patlak said he finds the idea of advertising relief before seeing any evidence would be antithetical to the Board of Review’s purpose, and an improper step for any sitting member to take.
 Perhaps that is why none of the three—not just Patlak but Democratic Commissioners Michael Carbonargi and Larry R. Rodgers, Jr., too—have done so.

 Whomever wins the election, fairness at accuracy in property assessment should be their primary, if not singular, concern.